boyceEstes/ready-set-swift/git/reset.md

 ```

 Undoing a Hard reset
-- Actually pretty easy, you just need to check out your reflog (dunno what this stands for)
+- Actually pretty easy, you just need to check out your reflog
 ```
 git reflog
 ```